-There was outrage on both sides.
-Some people thought it was too little, too late, on behalf of Twitter.
-On the other hand, fans of Milo thought he was being unfairly censored.
+There is outrage on both sides.
+Some think it is too little, too late, on behalf of Twitter.
+On the other hand, fans of Milo think he is being unfairly censored.

 Twitter CEO Jack Dorsey had this to say after the incident: “People should be able to express diverse opinions and beliefs on Twitter.
 But no one deserves to be subjected to targeted abuse online, and our rules prohibit inciting or engaging in the targeted abuse or harassment of others.”